tinganho/balanced-storage/README.md

 &emsp;&emsp;<b>add</b> | <b>sub</b> <i>Name MethodDeclaration</i>
 </pre>

-The `add` and `sub` keywords are operators that classify methods with a name that identifies that elements is being added or subtracted when the method is called.
+The `add` and `sub` keywords are operators that classify methods with a name that identifies that elements is being added or subtracted from our storage, when the method is called.
 So for our `User` model which is an extension of the `EventEmitter` class, we go ahead and classify our methods.

 ```ts
 export class User extends EventEmitter {

     add UserChangeTitleCallback
     public register(event: string, callback: Callback) {
         super.register.apply(this, arguments);